Table of Contents

 - Carbon dioxide (CO2) is released as a waste product during these reactions.

-- O2 needs to be continuously supplied to cells, and CO2 must be removed.
+- Therefore, O2 must be continuously supplied to the cells and CO2 must be continuously removed.

 - Lower Invertebrates:

-- Sponges, coelenterates, flatworms, etc., use simple diffusion over their body surface.
+- Sponges, coelenterates, flatworms, etc., exchange gases by simple diffusion across their general body surface.

 - Earthworms: